arlac77/repository-provider/README.md

 ### entries

-List entries of the default branch
+List entries of the default branch.

 #### Parameters